goldstack/goldstack/workspaces/templates/packages/lambda-node-trigger/README.md

 In order to manage your infrastructure, Terraform maintains a state for each deployment; to calculate required changes when the infrastructure is updated and also for destroying the infrastructure if it is no longer required.
 Goldstack by default will store the terraform state in the `infra/aws` folder as simple files.

 This works well for deploying infrastructure from your local development environment but is not a good choice when building a CI/CD pipeline for the infrastructure definition.
 In that case, it is better to define [Remote State](https://www.terraform.io/docs/state/remote.html).
 A popular choice many projects adopt here is to store the [state in an S3 bucket](https://www.terraform.io/docs/backends/types/s3.html).
 Please see the Terraform documentation for further details.

-Note this Lambda will be executed on a schedule.
-The schedule is defined in `infra/aws/schedule.tf`.

 ## Deployment